wgst/wgst.github.io/index.md

 # Wojciech Stark

-I'm a Research Assistant at the University of Warwick ([Computational Surface Science Group (Maurer group)](https://warwick.ac.uk/fac/sci/chemistry/research/maurer/maurergroup/)).
-I recently defended my PhD thesis titled "Machine Learning Models for Gas-Surface Dynamics" (in the same group).
-I obtained my BSc and MSc in Chemistry from the Warsaw University of Technology.
+I'm a Research Associate at Imperial College London ([AIchemy hub](https://aichemy.ac.uk)).
+I obtained PhD at the University of Warwick ([Computational Surface Science Group (Maurer group)](https://warwick.ac.uk/fac/sci/chemistry/research/maurer/maurergroup/)) with the thesis titled "Machine Learning Models for Gas-Surface Dynamics".
+Before that, I studied at the Warsaw University of Technology (BSc and MSc).

 ## Research
 I'm developing ML-based models for gas-surface dynamics, for both adiabatic (Born-Oppenheimer molecular dynamics) and non-adiabatic (molecular dynamics with electronic friction) approaches.